Join the many programs and celebrations!

 More information about this exhibit is at this link- site here.

 USM LAC is located at 51 Westminster Street in Lewiston.
 Plenty of free parking.
 RSVP for this free exhibit and program by calling the FAC at (207) 753-2545.
-Parking is free.

 Oui!
 And, yes, there’s more!